-Scotiabank is Canada's international bank and a leading financial services provider in the Americas.
-We are dedicated to helping our more than 25 million customers become better off through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.
-With a team of more than 98,000 employees and assets of over $1 trillion (as at January 31, 2019 ), Scotiabank trades on the Toronto Stock Exchange (BNS) and New York Stock Exchange (BNS).
-For more information, please visit www.scotiabank.com and follow us on Twitter @ScotiabankViews.
+Scotiabank is a leading bank in the Americas.
+Guided by our purpose: "for every future," we help our customers, their families and their communities achieve success through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.
+With a team of approximately 100,000 employees and assets of approximately $1.2 trillion (as at January 31, 2020 ), Scotiabank trades on the Toronto Stock Exchange (BNS.TO) and New York Stock Exchange (BNS).
+For more information, please visit http://www.scotiabank.com and follow us on Twitter @ScotiabankViews.